jverghese/pith/README.md

 `npm start`

 #Build Commands
-- Do a full build, which will do everything below `grunt`
+- `grunt` Do a full build, which will do everything below
-- Compile less into css `grunt css`
+- `grunt css` Compile less into css
-- Lint all JavaScript files `grunt lint`
+- `grunt lint` Lint all JavaScript files
+- `grunt compile` RequireJS optimize and compile all client-side JavaScript

 #TODO
 - Add grunt for build process